dragonwasrobot/dragonwasrobot.github.io/_posts/2016-09-14-an-introduction-to-information-security.md

 ### Introduction

-I recently went to an event in which the speaker talked about the data we each share with Facebook and what characteristics Facebook infers about us.
-However, as the discussion opened up, a lot of wider questions about ad blocking, malware, encrypted instant messaging, etc. started popping up.
+I recently went to an event in which the speaker talked about the data we each share with Facebook and what characteristics Facebook infers about us users.
+As the discussion opened up, a lot of wider questions about ad blocking, malware, encrypted instant messaging, etc. started popping up.
 As I happened to be one of the few tech people at the event, I ended up answering a fair share of these diverse InfoSec related questions - as best as I could.

-After the event, it really dawned on me that a lot of non-tech people are just as concerned with the integrity of their data and the privacy of their communications, but have a hard time finding an entry point into the complex world of InfoSec.
-So, in order to do my small part in improving the state of personal online privacy and security, here is a quick overview (or checklist) of the steps I've taken myself to do just that.
+After the event, it really dawned on me that a lot of non-tech people are just as concerned with the integrity of their data and the privacy of their communications, but have a hard time finding an entry point into the surprisingly complex world of InfoSec.
+So, in order to do my small part in improving the state of personal online privacy and security, here is a quick overview of the steps I've taken myself to do just that.

 ### Concepts